pkd2210/dummies-ysws/README.md

 The dummies YSWS is a YSWS (You Ship We Ship) conceptualised by [@peleg2210](https://hackclub.slack.com/team/U091DE0M4NB).
 The aim of this YSWS is for you to learn a new language and ship a project with it.
-In return for doing this, we will ship you any book you want from [dummies.com](https://www.dummies.com/).
+In return for doing this, we will ship you any book you want from [dummies.com](https://www.dummies.com/)(or other informational book!)

 ## How do I participate?
-To participate, join the [Hack Club Slack](https://hackclub.com/slack) and head to the [#dummies-ysws](https://hackclub.slack.com/archives/C096M3EV67M) channel.
+To participate, join the [Hack Club Slack](https://hackclub.com/slack) and head to the [#dummies](https://hackclub.slack.com/archives/C096M3EV67M) channel.

 ### What do you need to do?
 You need to learn a new language and make a project with it!